tasb/docker-kubernetes-training/labs/lab05.md

           memory: "500M"
 ```

-On this manifest we're creating a single pod with two containers: redis database and voting website.
+On this manifest, you're creating a single pod with two containers: redis database and voting website.

 Let's dig on specific parts of manifest.